-The United Nations says more people die annually from dirty water than war.
+The United Nations says more people die annually from contaminated water than war.
 Polluted water is one of the leading causes of death for children and is wreaking irreversible harm to our world’s ecosystem.
 University of Rhode Island civil and environmental engineering student Maria Briones (’14) finds that simply unacceptable.

 “It’s heartbreaking to me to know there are people that don’t have necessities such as toilets,” Briones says.
 “I think it’s a basic human right to have access to proper sanitation and clean water.”

-In 2011, she traveled to Guatemala with Engineers for a Sustainable World to assist a rural village with developing sanitation infrastructure.
+In 2011, she traveled to Guatemala with the URI chapter of Engineers for a Sustainable World to assist a rural village with developing sanitation infrastructure.
 Briones assists civil and environmental engineering Assistant Professor Vinka Oyanedel-Craver with clean water research projects and interned with the R.I.
 Department of Transportation environmental division.
 She joined the Spanish International Engineering Program to gain the engineering and language skills necessary to work in Spanish-speaking regions, many of which suffer from severe water issues.
 After she graduates in May 2014, Briones hopes to join the Peace Corps while simultaneously pursuing a master’s in environmental engineering.

 “Maria’s determination to use her engineering skills to make this world a better place is truly inspirational,” Oyanedel-Craver says.
 “When she traveled with me to Guatemala she not only performed engineering work but also prepared civil engineering lessons for local high school students.
 Students in the community still remember that activity.”